andra961/React-Native-Crypto-Tracker/README.md

 # React-Native-Crypto-Tracker
-A simple crypto tracker app made with React Native tested on Android
+A simple crypto tracker app made with React Native(typescript) and tested on Android using CoinGecko API

 ## Demo